 There are some things I’m proud of that don’t show up on my resume, however.
 These are a few of them:

-Winner, Edward R. Murrow Award for Excellence in Innovation for the podcast Magic Pill, 2017
+Winner, Edward R. Murrow Award for Excellence in Innovation for the podcast Magic Pill

 Chairwoman of the Board, Hack The Hood

-I’m the chair of the board for an innovative educational technology nonprofit that provides youth of color in Oakland, California and surrounding cities a program to learn tech skills and find a way to navigate toward college and career in the tech industry.
-I couldn’t be prouder of working with this organization whose work I think is so critically important.
+I served as chair of the board for an innovative educational technology nonprofit that provides youth of color in Oakland, California and surrounding cities a program to learn tech skills and find a way to navigate toward college and career in the tech industry.
 For more information about Hack the Hood, see their website.

 Winner, Curious Codefest Education Hackathon

 Houghton Mifflin Harcourt, June 2015

 I pitched a project and organized a team to create CanRead, an app that makes ebooks more accessible to students with language-based learning difficulties such as dyslexia.
 See canread.github.io for more information.